srimalonline/solutions-ieeensbm-mini-hackathon-july2023/README.md

 # solutions-ieeensbm-mini-hackathon-july2023
-- Kindly try it yourself before try the solution
+- Kindly try it yourself before trying the solution